Difference Between Wheat Germ and Wheat Bran

 Parameters of ComparisonWheat GermWheat Bran

-CaloriesTwo tablespoons of wheat germ have about 45 calories in addition to 1 gram of fat.Two tablespoons of wheat bran have about 50 calories in addition to 0.5 grams of fat.
+CaloriesTwo tablespoons of wheat germ have about 45 calories and 1 gram of fat.Two tablespoons of wheat bran have about 50 calories and 0.5 grams of fat.

 SugarWheat germ consists of a minimal quantity of sugars.Wheat bran lacks simple sugars.